obfuscatedgenerated/MagicMOTD/README.md

 - Format the MOTD with colours and formatting codes
 - Use templates to display dynamic information
 - Force a specific MOTD with a command
+- Access and edit the IP to player name database through the [plugin API](#api-usage)

 ## How does it work?